 The primary goal of the endorsement and master's program is to prepare you to gain the skills necessary to inspire engaged and successful lifelong readers.
 The full degree and endorsement programs are offered in a cohort format with district and regional office of education partners, where you will learn alongside peers who face similar challenges and who aspire to take on similar roles.
 Whether working with K-12 students or in a collaborative role with teachers, reading coaches and specialists can impact the lives of many.

 All courses within this program are delivered by credentialed faculty with extensive experience as reading specialists.
 You will gain knowledge in instruction, assessment and leadership from highly qualified practitioners, principals and district reading specialists.

-The Master of Arts in Reading Instruction program operates a reading lab on the Aurora campus where area school children receive assessment and tutoring.
+The Master of Arts in Reading Instruction program operates a reading lab on campus where area school children receive assessment and tutoring.
 The clinic is available to students in first grade through high school experiencing reading difficulties.
-For more information on how to enroll a student in the program, please see the Reading Clinic page.
+For more information on how to enroll a K-12 student in the program, please see the Reading Clinic page.

 Find a Cohort Near You

 To learn more information about cohorts forming in your area, complete the form below.